ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 Creating an API Key
 -------------------

-To create an API User please refer to the `Creating User Accounts KB article <http://kb.threatconnect.com/customer/en/portal/articles/2188549-creating-user-accounts>`__.
+To create an API User please refer to the `Creating User Accounts <http://kb.threatconnect.com/customer/en/portal/articles/2188549-creating-user-accounts>`__ Knowledge Base article.

 If you are not able to create an API key using instructions provided in the KB article above, please contact sales@threatconnect.com to discuss pricing.